eProsima/Integration-Service-docs/docs/getting_started.rst

     source install/setup.bash

-The workspace is now prepared for running an *eProsima INtegration-Service* instance.
-From the fully overlaid shell, you will have to execute the :code:`soss` command, followed by the name of the YAML configuration file that describes how messages should be passed among the middlewares involved:
+The workspace is now prepared for running an *eProsima Integration-Service* instance.
+From the fully overlaid shell, you will have to execute the :code:`soss` command, followed by the name of the YAML configuration file that describes how messages should be passed among *DDS* and the middlewares involved:

 .. code-block:: bash

     soss <config.yaml>

-Once *eProsima INtegration-Service* is initiated, the user will be able to communicate the desired protocols.
+Once *eProsima Integration-Service* is initiated, the user will be able to communicate the desired protocols.

 **Note**: The sourcing of the local colcon overlay is required every time the colcon workspace is opened in a new shell environment.